Cursus publicus: History

 The Romans adapted their state post from the ancient Persian network of the royal mounted couriers, the angarium.
 As Herodotus reports, the Persians had a remarkably efficient means of transmitting messages important to the functioning of the kingdom, called the Royal Road.
 The riders would be stationed at a day's ride along the road, and the letters would be handed from one courier to another as they made a journey of a day’s length, which allowed messages to travel fast.
 It was established by Augustus to replace the system of private couriers which was used during the Roman Republic.

 Tacitus says that couriers from Judea and Syria brought news to Vitellius that the legions of the East had sworn allegiance to him, and this also shows that the relay system was displaced by a system in which the original messenger made the entire journey.
 Augustus modified the Persian system, as Suetonius notes, because a courier who travels the whole distance could be interrogated by the emperor, upon arrival, to receive additional information orally.
 That may have had the additional advantage of adding security to the post, as one man had the responsibility to answer for the successful delivery of the message.
 That does not come without a cost, as the Romans could not relay a message as quickly as they could if it passed from one rider to the next.

 The cursus publicus was run by municipal magistrates until the reign of Nerva, who reformed the systems so it would be run by the Res mancipi.
-Many Roman roads were constructed or expanded the facilitate the movement of the cursus publicus.
+Many Roman roads were constructed or expanded to facilitate the movement of the cursus publicus.
 After the fall of the Roman Empire the Cursus Publicus survived in the Byzantine Empire and the former territories of the Western Roman Empire.
 Under the Byzantine Empire the agentes in rebus supervised the cursus publicus and ensured they had the necessary supplies and lodgings.
 They were also tasked with ensuring the legal validity of the diplomas their users possessed.